zoosissoos/beer-friend/README.md

 # beer-friend

-This app was made to help users find those with similar beer tastes.
+This app was created as a project to demonstrate understanding of API calls.
+It is a mock app where users can fill out a survey and be matched with a friend that shares similar beer tastes.

-### Prerequisites/Technologies Used
+## Prerequisites/Technologies Used

 * HTML
 * CSS